Enhancing corporate governance

 Management of Insider Information as well as Timely and Fair Disclosure

-Our company discloses accurate and timely information through TDnet and EDINET in accordance with the Disclosure Policy, which is published separately.
-We also actively use media such as our corporate website and press releases to further disseminate information.
-We also strive to provide beneficial information that is easy for shareholders and other investors to understand, such as the materials used in our IR activities.
+The MIRAIT ONE Group discloses accurate information in a timely manner through TDnet and EDINET in accordance with the Disclosure Policy published separately.
+We also make use of mediums such as our corporate website and press releases, actively working to further broaden our information dissemination.
+Furthermore, The MIRAIT ONE Group strives to provide beneficial information that is easy for shareholders and other investors to understand, such as materials used in its IR activities.

 In our dealings with all shareholders and other investors, we will fully and properly manage information in accordance with “Rules on insider trading regulations” when we are in possession of material information that has not yet been disclosed to the public.